Yanina Wickmayer: 2012: Steady ranking

 After the French Open, Wickmayer played at the Gastein Ladies, a clay-court event.
 As the second seed, she reached the final beating Mariana Duque-Mariño, Patricia Mayr-Achleitner, Yvonne Meusburger, and Mandy Minella.
 In the final, Wickmayer lost to seventh seed Alizé Cornet.
 This was her second WTA final of 2012.

 Wickmayer played only one grass-court tournament before Wimbledon.
 At the Rosmalen Open, Wickmayer lost in the first round to qualifier Daria Gavrilova, 1–6, 2–6.
 At the Wimbledon Championships, Wickmayer defeated 32nd seed Svetlana Kuznetsova in the first round, in straight sets.
 In the second round, she won a tight match against Galina Voskoboeva.
 In the third round, she lost to Tamira Paszek, in three sets.

 Wickmayer started her US Open Series at the Stanford Classic.
-Seeded fifth, Wickmayer won her first-round match over Chang Kai-chen.
-Wickmayer then beat Heather Watson in her second round match 5–7, 6–1, 6–4.
-In the quarterfinals, Wickmayer upset second seed and last year finalist Marion Bartoli 6–3, 6–2.
+Seeded fifth, she won her first-round match over Chang Kai-chen.
+Wickmayer then beat Heather Watson in her second-round match, and in the quarterfinals upset second seed and last year finalist Marion Bartoli.
 In the semifinals, Wickmayer lost to American lucky loser and eventual finalist, CoCo Vandeweghe.
 Seeded seventh at the San Diego Open, Wickmayer faced qualifier Chan Yung-jan in the first round.
 Chan won the first set 7–6.
 The match did not continue any further because Wickmayer retired due to a lower back injury.
-Representing Belgium at the 2012 Summer Olympics, Wickmayer defeated Anabel Medina Garrigues in the first round5.
-In the second round, she lost to eighth seed Caroline Wozniacki.
+Representing Belgium at the 2012 Summer Olympics, Wickmayer defeated Anabel Medina Garrigues in the first round.
+In the second, she lost to eighth seed Caroline Wozniacki.
 At the Rogers Cup, Wickmayer lost in the first round to Roberta Vinci.
 Wickmayer had a 5–2 lead in the third set before Vinci made a comeback to win the match.
 At the Western & Southern Open, Wickmayer was defeated in the first round by Sorana Cîrstea, in three sets.
-As the fourth seed at the Texas Tennis Open, Wickmayer made it to the second round where she lost to qualifier Casey Dellacqua, 4–6, 3–6.
+As the fourth seed at the Texas Tennis Open, she made it to the second round where she lost to qualifier Casey Dellacqua, 4–6, 3–6.
 Seeded 25th at the US Open, she beat qualifier Julia Glushko in the first round.
 In the second round, Wickmayer was defeated by world No. 90, Pauline Parmentier.

-After the US Open, Wickmayer competed at the Challenge Bell.
-As the second seed, Wickmayer reached the second round losing to qualifier Lauren Davis, 1–6, 1–6.
-Playing at the Pan Pacific Open in Tokyo, Wickmayer was defeated in the first round by world No. 24, Jelena Janković.
-Wickmayer's final tournament of the year was at the China Open.
+Competing at the Challenge Bell as the second seed, Wickmayer reached the second round losing to qualifier Lauren Davis, 1–6, 1–6.
+Playing at the Pan Pacific Open in Tokyo, she was defeated in the first round by world No. 24, Jelena Janković.
+Her final tournament of the year was at the China Open.
 In the first round, she lost to Peng Shuai.

 Wickmayer ended the year ranked 23.